acme-company/ng-filter/README.md

 ```
 ## Customizing Filter Functions

-The `filterService` provides a `configure` method which accepts a configuration object which you can use to define filter predicates.
+The `filterService` provides a `configure` method which accepts a configuration object which you can use to define custom filter predicates.

 The filter predicate has the following signature: